 If you develop symptoms which might indicate inflammatory bowel disease (IBD) you should be referred by your GP or rheumatologist to a gastroenterologist for tests, diagnosis and ongoing management.

-Main symptoms of inflammatory bowel disease
+The main symptoms of inflammatory bowel disease are:

 - Feeling generally unwell.
-Some people may feel feverish
+Some people may feel feverish.

 - Loss of appetite and loss of weight.
-Weight loss can be due to the body not absorbing nutrients from the food you eat because of the inflammation in the gut
+Weight loss can be due to the body not absorbing nutrients from the food you eat because of the inflammation in the gut.

 - Anaemia (a reduced number of red blood cells).
-You are more likely to develop anaemia if you are losing a lot of blood and are not eating
+You are more likely to develop anaemia if you are losing a lot of blood and are not eating.

 There are two main types of inflammatory bowel disease: Crohn’s disease and ulcerative colitis.